olab-io/ofSketch/ARCHITECTURE.md

 Each ofSketch project folder has a `sketch/` directory where all source files created with ofSketch are saved.
 The files in this folder represent the exact files that were edited in the ofSketch app at the last state they were saved.
 These files have a `.sketch` extension, and have not undergone any file concatenation or string replacement to be turned into valid `.h` files for compilation.
 They are the raw files that are loaded to and saved from the ofSketch IDE.

-ofSketch abstracts the reality that code is being written in header-style C++, where code implementation is written in the header `.h` file itself, and no `.cpp` files are used.
+ofSketch abstracts the reality that code is being written in header-style C++, where code implementation is written in the header (`.h`) file itself, and no implementation (`.cpp`) files are used.

 ## Compilation

-When you press the play button in the ofSketch IDE, all project files are first saved in the `sketch/` directory.
-From there, they are transformed into `.h` files by the ofSketch app using templates found in `data/Resources/Templates/CompilerTemplates/`. ofSketch then runs a `make && make run` like system call declaring the `OF_ROOT` directory, and other make flags, using the ofSketch Settings.
-Finally, Compilation feedback is piped to the client via a websockets connection.
+When the play button is pressed in the ofSketch IDE, all project files are first saved in the `sketch/` directory.
+From there, they are transformed into `.h` files by the ofSketch app using templates found in `data/Resources/Templates/CompilerTemplates/`. ofSketch then runs a `make` like system call declaring the `OF_ROOT` directory, and other make flags, using the ofSketch Settings.
+If compiler errors are present, those errors are parsed and sent to the IDE.
+If compilation is successful, then the application binary is executed and the resulting process handle is passed to the IDE so that the application can be stopped using the stop button.

 ## Addons